standardhealth/cimpl-doc/docs/cimpl6ToolingReference.md

   $  `yarn run ig:open`

-* If you used a different "out" directory, by manually opening the file:
+* If you used a different "out" directory, by manually opening the file  `mypath/out/fhir/guide/output/index.html`

-  $  `/your/out/directory/fhir/guide/output/index.html`

 You now have your completed IG.